aws-john/sagemaker-churn/README.md

 ## Setup: Launch AWS CloudFormation Stack

 You will use AWS CloudFormation to deploy Amazon SageMaker in your AWS account.
-It will be deployed in the Sydney region.
+It will be deployed in the **Sydney region**.
 Please ensure you follow directions at the end of the lab to delete the CloudFormation stack to remove resources.

 **1.** Login to your AWS account.